EricG442/InquirerEmployeeManager/README.md

 ## Installation

-Node.js required to use this application.
+Node.js is required to use this application.

 Once the repository is cloned onto the system, run
 ```